 Slice each sausage into four pieces.

-Arrange sausage on platter with potatoes, chicken, and pretzel bites.
+Arrange sausage on a platter with potatoes, chicken, and pretzel bites.
 Serve family style with cucumber salad, curry mayo-ketchup, honey Dijon dressing, and lemon wedges on the side.